 The joy you had when you landed a media job interview has probably been replaced by worrying about what you may be asked when you're in the hot seat.
-Think about what you want to find out about the job during the interview.
-The answers you get from a potential boss will give you insight into whether the job is right for you and help you avoid being the victim of a bad job interview.
-Prepare yourself with these 8 questions to ask during your media job interview.
+It's important to think about what you want to find out about the job during the interview because the answers you get from a potential boss will give you insight into whether the job is right for you and help you avoid being the victim of a bad job interview.
+Prepare yourself with these eight questions to ask during your media job interview.

 What is Your Management Background?

 A simple question gets the conversation going.
 You want to know whether you and your potential boss have a common past.
-If you've held the same types of jobs, lived in the same states or have some other connection, mention it.
-It sets you apart from the others who are interviewed and lets you find out whether you share links -- like that you used to live in Los Angeles, and that's where he went to college.
+If you've held the same types of jobs, lived in the same states, or have some other connection, mention it.
+It sets you apart from the others who are interviewed and lets you find out whether you share links—like that you used to live in Los Angeles, and that's where they went to college.

 What's Your Perfect Day Like as a Media Manager?

 This question gets you into the heart of the person who may lead you because you've moved beyond the facts of their background to their hopes and dreams.
 An answer like, "A perfect day would be me on the golf course, with the office running itself," may be just a lighthearted response, but it could signal that the boss is less hands-on.
 That might allow you to have more control over your day, without someone breathing down your neck.

 In contrast, a response like, "We'd have a world exclusive on our magazine cover and sell out all of our advertising space," shows the boss is competitive with specific goals.
 You can decide if you thrive best with a highly-driven leader in news management.